Dzibanche: Temple of the Captives

-Dzibanche was a large city featuring architecture in the Peten style.
-Excavations have uncovered a hieroglyphic stairway depicting sculpted representations of bound captives, captured by Yuknoom Chʼeen I, a Kaan dynasty king of Dzibanche.
+Its a large platform with a large hieroglyphic stairway depicting sculpted representations of bound captives, captured by Yuknoom Chʼeen I, a king of the Kaan dynasty.
 One of these captives is named as Yax Kʼahkʼ Joloʼm and, although his place of origin is not mentioned in the accompanying text, the form of his name indicates that he came from a city relatively close to Dzibanche itself.
 At least two of sculpted blocks may date to the 5th century AD.